Fredric March: Marriage and public activities

-March was married to actress Florence Eldridge from 1927 until his death in 1975, and they had two adopted children.
+In 1926, March was the leading man in the summer stock cast at Elitch Theatre, and the leading lady was Florence Eldridge.
+They fell in love and were married in 1927.
+They remained married until his death in 1975, and they had two adopted children.
 They appeared in seven films together, the last being Inherit the Wind.

 March and Eldridge commissioned Wallace Neff to build their house in Ridgeview Drive, Bel Air, in 1934.
 It has subsequently been owned by the philanthropist Wallis Annenberg and the actors Brad Pitt and Jennifer Aniston.

 Throughout his life, March and Eldridge were supporters of the Democratic Party.
 In July 1936, March co-founded the Hollywood Anti-Nazi League (HANL), along with the writers Dorothy Parker and Donald Ogden Stewart, the director Fritz Lang, and the composer Oscar Hammerstein.

 In 1938, March was one of many Hollywood personalities who were investigated by the House Un-American Activities Committee (HUAC) and the hunt for Communists in the film community.
 In July 1940, he was among a number of individuals who were questioned by a HUAC subcommittee which was led by Representative Martin Dies Jr.

 Later, in 1948, he and his wife sued the anti-communist publication Counterattack for defamation, seeking $250,000 in damages.
 The suit was settled out of court.

-March died of prostate cancer, at the age of 77, in Los Angeles, and he was buried at his estate in New Milford, Connecticut.
+March died of prostate cancer in Los Angeles on April 14, 1975, at the age of 77.
+He was buried at his estate in New Milford, Connecticut.